cyrildewit/cyrildewit.github.io/_posts/2019-07-02-my-notes-from-chapter-one-of-clean-code.md

 ### Bad Code

-A company behind a killer app went out of business as a result of bad code.as
+A company behind a killer app went out of business as a result of bad code.

 <small>_Page: 2_</small>